When working with clients and students, I see a lot of confusion when it comes to marketing and promotion...

 - Build that group of people’s trust

-- So that they know about how your business can help them and turn into customers
+- So that they know about how your business can help them solve their problem(s)

 In a nutshell – marketing has one goal: